 How To Prevent Ransomware

-If you are an enterprise user, it is advisable to use Comodo Advanced Endpoint Protection (AEP).
-Comodo (AEP) provides complete end-to-end protection across the boundary, internal network, and across endpoints preventing even the most advanced malware, including the ransomware.
+If you are an enterprise user, it is advisable to use Xcitium Advanced Endpoint Protection (AEP).
+Xcitium (AEP) provides complete end-to-end protection across the boundary, internal network, and across endpoints preventing even the most advanced malware, including the ransomware.